-Enterprise Software Development: 5 Hot Trends to Watch-out for in 2017
+Enterprise Software Development: 5 Hot Trends to Watch-out

 The only constant thing in today’s world is change.
 Enterprise software is likewise going through a major churn, to reflect changes in the wider ecosystem.

 Until not too long ago, enterprise software development took a rigid and predictable model of requisitioning-requirements gathering-code writing-testing-delivery.
 The end product, which often took months or even years to develop, was delivered through desktops and laptops.
 Many enterprises, risk-averse as they are, stuck on to such time-tested formulas.
 However, the times they are a-changing and enterprises soon began to find out the hard way that who do not change inevitably find themselves “drenched to the bone,” if they aren’t already.

 1. Enterprise Software is Becoming Lean, Mean, and Fast

 Competitive pressures force today’s businesses to become lean and mean.
 The fast-paced business environment also raises the need for speed.
 Businesses are now hard-pressed to take decisions, to take advantage of an opportunity during the short window while it lasts.
 Likewise, businesses have no option but to be flexible and agile, to seize opportunities in the way it comes, and to please highly demanding customers.
 Unless the enterprise software, on which business processes and workflows run, are itself is not agile and seamless, businesses cannot position itself to be agile.

 Today’s enterprise software seeks to leverage the power of simplicity.
 However, the need to deliver a simple front end, while ensuring the software is power-packed, often results in a complex backend.
 The wide range of emerging technologies both in the development and delivery process facilitates the reconciliation.
 A case in point is the emerging Docker technology that enables developers to create code that can run in their own containers, making the apps nimble.